 The Shanghai Composite lost 98 points, or 3.49%, to 2,789.
 The Shenzhen Composite declined 5.34% to 10,253.
 The Hang Seng Index in Hong Kong dropped by 969 points to 23,064, down 4.03%.

 On Monday morning when the S&P 500 tanked over 7% from the prior session’s close, stock trading was halted for 15 minutes shortly after the opening bell.

-Crude Oil Futures dropped 8.79% as of Monday afternoon.
-Gold futures, previously a safety asset, lost 1.12% by afternoon's trading.
-Silver futures traded at $12.86, significantly below its recent high of $18.88 on February 24.
+Aside from the stocks, Crude Oil Futures dropped 8.79% as of Monday afternoon.
+Gold, previously a safety asset, lost 1.12% in its futures prices by afternoon's trading.
+Silver futures were trading at $12.86, significantly below its recent high record of $18.88 on February 24.

 Bitcoin has been declining to $4892 BTC/USD, while bitcoin was traded as high as above $10,000 in February.